-Have students read the "Transportation History: Timeline of Events" student handout in advance.
+When students are ready to discuss their timeline, have students read the "Transportation History: Timeline of Events" handout and show the Answer Key slides.
 In groups, students should discuss the economic, social, and environmental costs and/or benefits of the event.
-Each student will complete the directions on the timeline and then discuss with their group.
+Each student will complete the directions on the timeline for further discussion on the impacts of these innovations.

 Alternatively, the instructor can go through each event together with the class.
-Students can take turns reading the event out loud.
-The discussion of each event should focus on the economic, social, and environmental costs and/or benefits of the event.
+Students can take turns reading events out loud.
+The discussion for each event should focus on the economic, social, and environmental costs and/or benefits of the event.
 A list of guiding questions/additional comments for each event for the instructor is provided below.